 What is a secured home improvement loan?

-When planning large home improvements, you need some good, clear finance planning in place to make these happen.
+When planning large home improvements, you need some good, clear financial planning in place to make these happen.
 A secured home improvement loan is a practical option, enabling you to borrow a large amount by using your home as security.
-This kind of loan typically comes with lower interest rates and higher borrowing limits, than unsecured options because it’s backed by the value of your property
+This kind of loan typically comes with lower interest rates and higher borrowing limits than unsecured options because the value of your property backs it.

 How do secured home improvement loans work?